Slijk-Ewijk

-Slijk-Ewijk is a village in the municipality of Overbetuwe in the province of Gelderland, the Netherlands.
+Slijk-Ewijk (/nl/) is a village in the municipality of Overbetuwe in the province of Gelderland, the Netherlands.

 It was first mentioned in 1573 as SlijckEwick.
 The etymology is unknown.
 The village developed into a linear settlement on artificial mounds.
 The tower of the Dutch Reformed Church probably dates from the 14th century.
 The church is mainly a 1912 construction.
 Huis Loenen is an estate which was constructed around 1825 on the location of a medieval castle.
 In 1840, it was home to 371 people.